Butikka/DataAnalysis/README.md

 # Data analysis workloads

+A Python repository for various data analytic workloads.

+---

+## Repository Structure

+- **Investing/**
   A Python package designed to create a system trading model (algorithm) for stock trading.
 This module includes utilities for importing market data, creating system trading model and backtesting.

----

-## Features
+### Features

 - 📈 Ingest historical market data from Polygon REST API
 - 💼 Create a trading model, add entry and exits
 - 🧠 Backtest the model and apply risk management

----

-## Repository Structure

-- **Investing/**
-  Contains core modules and classes for investment analysis.
-This is the main package folder.
-- **Investing/**
-  Contains core modules and classes for investment analysis.
-This is the main package folder.

-- **`__init__.py`**
+- **rawAggs/**
-  Initializes the `Investing` package, making its modules accessible when imported.
+  Importing raw aggrearrr.

 ---